 Covered Bridges

 Whites - 1867

 Throughout Michigan's history, countless covered bridges spanned creeks, streams, and rivers.
 Sadly, only a handful of them remain.
 Several newer bridges were built to recapture that long-forgotten era.
 Most of Michigan's covered bridges are located in the south and western part of the Lower Peninsula, with two preserved on the southeastern side of the Mitten.
-The list of covered bridges includes 10 currently in Michigan.
+The list of covered bridges includes 10 that are currently located in Michigan.
 However, the state has more than 11,000 bridges, including metal and wooden bridges.
 While some are state bridges, others are local bridges.

-Photographed in May 2023.
+Michigan's Bridges photographed in May of 2023.

+Covered Bridges